gary1291961/Merchant-Profitability/README.md

 # Merchant-Profitability
-Analysis for NZ Merchnat profitability using updated pricing framework
+Analysis for NZ Merchant profitability using updated pricing framework